 - Organizing donated clothing, personal care items and other donations as they come in.

 - Deep cleaning hard to reach surfaces in our kitchen, bathrooms, stairwells, closets, etc.

 Help the Shelter with property upkeep and maintenance

-In the summer months: Although the Shelter does not have a large amount of land on our property, but we do have some areas that need to be weed whacked from time to time.
+In the summer months: Although the Shelter does not have a large amount of land on our property, we do have some areas that need to be weed whacked from time to time.
 If you have a weed whacker and a half hour to spare, please contact us.

 Donations of food, personal care items and money are vital to the Bangor Area Homeless Shelter.
-Click here to make an online donation through our paypal.
+Click here to make an online donation through our PayPal portal.
 Walk in donations of cash or check are also accepted at the front desk of the Shelter.
 Check out our Wish List for a list of items we currently need.